janverschelde/PHCpack/src/doc/source/refman.rst

 For its functionality phcpy depends mainly on the C interface and that was done on purpose: as the Python package grows, so does the C interface.

+There are several other scripting interfaces to PHCpack: to the computer algebra system Maple (PHCmaple), PHClab for MATLAB and Octave, and for Macaulay2: PHCpack.m2.
+These other interfaces rely only on the executable version of the program.

+Another major difference between phcpy and other scripting interface is the scope of exported functionality.
+The main goal of phcpy is to export all functionality of ``phc`` to the Python programmer.
+The development of phcpy can be viewed as a modernization of the PHCpack code, bringing it into Python's growing computational ecosystem.

 The scripting interface to PHCpack has its own documentation.